scala/scala3/docs/blog/_posts/2019-03-05-13th-dotty-milestone-release.md

 implicits are summarized in [#5825](https://github.com/lampepfl/dotty/pull/5825).

-This release offers the support for _typeclass derivation_ as a language feature.
-Typeclass derivation is a way to generate instances of certain type classes automatically or with minimal code hints, and is now supported natively with *dedicated language support*.
+This release offers the support for _type class derivation_ as a language feature.
+Type class derivation is a way to generate instances of certain type classes automatically or with minimal code hints, and is now supported natively with *dedicated language support*.
 A type class in this sense is any trait or class with a type parameter that describes the type being operated on.
 Commonly